-JR Pepper has a BA and MA in art history and has been giving lectures and talks since 2013 through various lecture groups and conventions, including New York Anime Festival, New York Comic Con, Tokyo in Tulsa, Salon Con, Catland Books, Quimby's Bookstore, The Morbid Anatomy Museum, Brooklyn Brainery and the Coney Island Sideshow.
-She is an adjunct professor at CUNY Brooklyn College, a fellow/curator of the NY branch of The Odd Salon, speaker with The Dead Ladies Show and The House of Know, member of the Association for Gravestone Studies, published writer, digital imaging artist with The Burns Archive, current tour guide at Green-Wood Cemetery and renown for her knowledge and practice of spirit photography.
+JR Pepper holds a BA and MA in art history and has been giving lectures and talks since 2013 through various lecture groups and conventions, including New York Anime Festival, New York Comic Con, Tokyo in Tulsa, Salon Con, Catland Books, Quimby's Bookstore, The Morbid Anatomy Museum, Brooklyn Brainery and the Coney Island Sideshow.
+She is an adjunct professor at CUNY Brooklyn College, a fellow/curator of the NY branch of The Odd Salon, speaker with The Dead Ladies Show and The House of Know, member of the Association for Gravestone Studies, published writer, digital imaging artist with The Burns Archive, and tour guide at Green-Wood Cemetery and renown for her knowledge and practice of spirit photography.

 Her talks revolve around a variety of topics ranging from Japanese animation, Victorian Spiritualism, Victorian mourning practices, art history and death and photography.
 She also does random small talks about art historical smut on her Youtube Channel.